WiemBorchani/WiemBorchani/ReadMe.md

 <img src="https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExbGFobnptMWZ3MnF3N3N6eWRrbzl2bHFkeTNjMDcyMnJ3OWxtcnM1NiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/EYn2rXOuDQ0aqeWA7A/giphy.gif" width="500px">

-Currently, 🤖 I'm a machine learning engineer with hands-on experience in Deep Learning, Computer Vision, and ML DevOps. 🚀 I also enjoy the creative side, crafting solutions using Large Language Models (LLMs) and Transformers. 🤯 As a dedicated professional, I strive to make complex AI innovations easy to understand.
-With clear communication and strong teamwork, I'm committed to driving advancements that make a positive impact in the field.
-Let's innovate together! 🌐💡
+Currently, 🤖 I’m an AI engineer at Khooa with hands-on experience in Deep Learning, Computer Vision, and ML DevOps. 🚀 I also enjoy the creative side, crafting solutions using Large Language Models (LLMs) and Transformers. 🤯 As a dedicated professional, I strive to make complex AI innovations easy to understand.
+With clear communication and strong teamwork, I’m committed to driving advancements that make a positive impact in the field.
+Let’s innovate together! 🌐💡

 ## ⚡️Talking about Personal Stuffs:

 👩‍💻: I am a passionate, self-taught individual from Tunisia.🇹🇳

-✨: I am Junior Data Scientist | ML & AI enthusiast
+✨: I am a Women Techmakers Ambassador

 🛸: I love exploring new tech stack and building cool stuffs.